sudarshan284/FRAUD-PREDICTION-MLOPs/README.md

 ## Model Monitoring and Log Analysis

 Airflow also offer the feature to monitor our model in real-time.
+When the DAGs are executed there are different status through which it passes.Below is status code show.
 ![image](https://github.com/ashishk831/FRAUD-PREDICTION-MLOPs/assets/81232686/c6f942af-ad8b-45c3-be13-52300a737b24)

+In Airflow we can also monitor the logs, DAGS generate log when the pipeline is executed.
+Below is the image.
 ![image](https://github.com/ashishk831/FRAUD-PREDICTION-MLOPs/assets/81232686/122eaa72-a56b-43f1-b4a0-cf55487ba226)

 ## Demo Streamlit App